vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

    - In the Microsoft Defender portal, you can investigate alerts, use advanced hunting, and view reports.
    - On the device, you can use performance analyzer tools, review the event log, and check your protection history

 2. Take actions to exclude or trust a process or file.
-Depending on your findings from step 1, you might take one or more of the following steps:
+Depending on your findings from the previous step, you might take one or more of the following steps:

    - Define exclusions for Microsoft Defender Antivirus
    - Create indicators for Defender for Endpoint
-   - Suppress alerts
+   - Suppress alerts in the Microsoft Defender portal
    - Define custom remediation actions
    - Submit a file to Microsoft for analysis